Measure of Morality: A Mathematical Theory of Egalitarian Ethics: Social Welfare functional

 Anti-consequentialist critiques often rely on specific intuitions or hypothetical scenarios to dismiss consequentialism.
 However, these objections fail to address the broader issue: their proposed surrogates are arbitrary and incomplete, covering only a small fraction of the moral landscape.
 The SWF framework highlights the importance of formal tools that can evaluate all logically consistent combinations of utility, distribution and risk.
 By doing so, it goes beyond the constraints of traditional philosophical discourse, which often relies on natural language and intuition.
 Our examples—probabilistic reasoning in the Trolley Dilemma and the evaluation of inequality—demonstrate that the inconsistencies in traditional methods arise from their inability to formalize these trade-offs systematically.
 Developing a coherent moral theory requires tools like SWFs, which ensure consistency across a wide range of ethical dilemmas and provide a foundation for resolving the blind spots of traditional approaches.

 Given the core status of expected utility theorem (Henceforth, EUT) , Here we would present a maximally rigorous proof of it \cite{fishburn1979utility}.
 So the readers who are not familiar with formal method could directly get a taste of how it works.
+The proofs are included solely for technical completeness and to illustrate the foundational framework and techniques used in subsequent sections.
+In general, the rest of the paper leaves non-original and standard proofs to the appendices, while reserving novel proofs for the main text.